StartNewsRental and sharing of packaging helps retailers reduce losses and the...

 Rental and sharing of packaging helps retailers reduce losses and environmental impact

-Brazil is among the ten countries that waste the most food, with about 35% of production being wasted every year, according to data from the Food and Agriculture Organization of the United Nations (FAO).
+Brazil is among the ten countries that waste the most food, with about 35% of production being discarded every year, according to data from the Food and Agriculture Organization of the United Nations (FAO).

 –> Watch a video about how the cycle of use of reusable boxes works